Anonymous-Voting-App/Anonymous-Voting-App/docs/SETUP.md

 ##### CORS origin

 The backend needs a CORS origin to work correctly.
 Enter the URL of the frontend after `CORS_ALLOW_ORIGIN=` in the `.env`-file.
+The URL should include both protocol and port e.g. `http://localhost:3000` or `https://knowit-anonymous-voting-app.aws.cybercom.dev`.

 ### Frontend